 “How many followers are there?” asked Anne.

-“Thousands likely,” Ralph answered.
-“No one exactly knows but there are branches all over the world.”
+“Thousands likely,” Ralph said.
+“No one exactly knows.
+There are branches all over the world.”

 “And what about cattle mutilations?”
 I asked.